 Room 322, Homewood Suites

 Notice that the wallpaper is the same but the HGI appears darker.
-That’s not my poor photography skills, the HS area of the hall is significantly brighter than the HGI.
+That’s not my poor photography skills; the HS area of the hall is significantly brighter than that of the HGI.
 The contrast is accentuated because the HGI has dark brown wallpaper while the HS is a light tan color.
 Here’s what that looks like when you’re walking to your room.

 Where the hallway gets brighter, that’s the Homewood Suites. 🙂